cooperdk/Multicompare/README.md

 ### The ComfyUI workflow

-I am polishing it and it will be included as soon as possible.
+I am polishing the first workflow to support this tool and it will be included as soon as possible.
 In the meantime, use any that you wish (there are a few out there).
-My first workflow will use QWEN Image Edit to adjust a base image according to expressions (including gesticulation, using LLM to generate 8 words for the expression), and remove the background.
+This workflow will use QWEN Image Edit to adjust a base image according to expressions (including gesticulation, using LLM to generate 5-15 words for the expression, depending on the LLM used), and remove the background.
+I use dolphin3.0-llama3.1-8b to feed the prompt with more vivid expressions.

 ## Key Features